opendocsg/opendoc-supreme-court-practice-directions/PART-13-Electronic-Filing-And-Service.md

 	<li>106.
 Form of documents</li>
 	<li>107.
 Pagination of documents</li>
 	<li>108.
 Filing documents through service bureau</li>
 	<li>109.
-Filing of documents to the Supreme Court through a State Courts service bureau</li>
+Filing of documents to the Supreme Court through another service bureau</li>
 	<li>110.
 Limits on the size and number of documents submitted using the Electronic Filing Service</li>
 	<li>111.
 Documents which cannot be converted into an electronic format</li>
 	<li>112.
 Rejection of documents, back-dating and refund of penalty</li>